What does it mean to follow Jesus? I mean we all know Jesus said follow me. But what does that mean? What does following Jesus look like?

 What Following Jesus Tells The World

 That’s what the world so desperately needs.
 It needs Christians that take their name seriously, which actually be the hands and feet of Jesus.
 The world is hurting.
 People are hungry, oppressed, tired, lost, and out of hope.
 And it’s our job to go to them.
+The world desperately needs a church that is following Jesus with their whole lives.

 The problem is we’ve made all these problems people are facing political issues, national security issues, somebody else’s issues… It’s their issue.
 They created it.
 They allowed it… It’s certainly not our issue… But it is, if you are a Christian, it’s a God issue.
 It’s YOUR issue.
 Following Jesus makes it our problem.